thunderrabbit/barefoot_rob/event_templates/walk_and_talk/yoyogi_park/yoyogi_park.en.md

 What to Expect:

-* We will meet at FIRST_GATHERING_TIME and by EVENT_TIME decided where to go.
+* We will meet at FIRST_GATHERING_TIME and by EVENT_TIME decide where to go.
+* I will talk about how to safely walk barefoot.
+* We will feel asphalt, grass, and myriad other surfaces.
 * If it's raining, we will just walk around the loop.
-* If it's dry; we can find a place to sit.
+* If it's dry; we might find a place to sit.
-* I will guide us in meditation, including walking meditation.
-* Feel free to take off your shoes; whatever makes you comfortable.
+* Let's enjoy discovering the park together!

 To receive the latest updates, [join our LINE group](/contact/)!